|San José State University|

 A magnetic moment is generated by spinning charged particles or charged particles in shells if flowing in a circular path.
 For some of the details of the technicalities of magnetic moments see Studies.

 A magnetic moment of a system composed of charged particles rotating about a center can arise from that rotation of charges, usually called dipole moments, but also from the intrinsic magnetic moments of the particles.
 This latter phenomenon is usually deemed as being due to the spin of the particles.
-In 1922 the physicists Otto Stern and Walther Gerlach ejected a beam of silver ions into a sharply varying magnetic field.
+In 1922 the physicists Otto Stern and Walther Gerlach ejected a beam of silver atoms into a sharply varying magnetic field.
 The beam separated into two parts.
-This separation could be explained by the charged ions having a spin that is oriented in either of two directions.
-It has been long recognized that there is no evidence that this so-called spin is literally particle spin.
+This separation could be explained by the unpaired valence electrons having a spin that is oriented in either of two directions.
+It has been long questioned wherher or not there is evidence that this so-called spin is literally particle spin.